-- Philosophy and governance
+- Remuneration philosophy and governance

 - Remuneration framework and structure

 - Remuneration details

 - Executive KMP contract details

-- Share-based compensation
+- Equity-based compensation

 - Additional information

-- Additional disclosures relating to key management personnel
+- Additional disclosures relating to KMP

-Philosophy and governance
+Remuneration philosophy and governance

 Remuneration philosophy

 The Company's objective is to provide the maximum benefit to the shareholders while ensuring the long-term sustainability of the business.
 To achieve this the Company must attract, motivate and retain highly skilled directors and executives, and remunerate them fairly and appropriately.
 The Board of Directors ('the Board') has adopted a remuneration framework based on the following principles: